This printable Mardi Gras bingo is perfect for your school festival, French class, or fun at home with your kids!

 Classroom set of Mardi Gras bingo

-First we have the set of 24 bingo boards available for just $2.29.
+First we have the set of 24 bingo boards available for one very low price.
 It’s perfect for classrooms and school/church carnivals!
 They’re also a fun activity for a Mardi Gras party at work.

 Set of 10 Mardi Gras bingo cards